-Managing diabetes is about much more than simply monitoring blood sugar levels.
+Managing diabetes is about more than simply monitoring blood sugar levels.

 The successful management of diabetes means committing to a life-long wellness plan.